 The Fontus Guide to Chlorine, Chloramines, and Fluoride in Maine Water

 Public utilities frequently add chlorine, chloramines, and fluoride to the public water supply.
 Maine is no exception.
 However, drinking these chemicals is entirely optional.
-It doesn’t sound like you should consume these chemicals, does it?
+So it doesn’t sound like you should consume these chemicals, does it?
 Fontus explains these common additives and their job in the public water supply.

 Chlorine in drinking water